Content warning, highlight the hidden text between the lines:

 lights dimmed, and a haunting pipe organ dirge blasted over the

-speakers, filling in the darkness.
-An otherworldly red glow bathed center-stage.
+speakers.
+An otherworldly red glow bathed center-stage as Alicia waited.
 Any

 second now, her partner would emerge.
-At any moment, the famous Iron Maiden would arrive.
-Indeed, without any further ado, the young wrestler's partner would appear and they would march to the ring together.
+At any moment, the famous Iron Maiden would appear.
+Indeed, without any further delay, her backup would arrive, and they would march side-by-side to the ring together.
 Whenever she wanted to.

 Anytime now.